William Jackson (Massachusetts politician, born 1783): Personal life

 During his years in Boston, he married a woman named Hannah Woodward.
 With her he had children Sarah, Timothy, and Marion, and 2 more daughters.
 After Hannah's death in 1812, when he was only 29 but already a respected figure, William married a woman named Mary Bennett.
 With her he had a daughter named Frances, unknown sons, unknown daughters, daughters Cornelia, Ellen, and Caroline, and a son named William Ward.
 Meanwhile, William continued to take new jobs and try new things.

-During his time in Boston, William made fortunes, but also lost them.
+During his time in Boston, Jackson made fortunes, but also lost them.
 He represented Boston in the General Court, and became deeply involved in the Massachusetts Charitable Mechanic Association and similar enterprises.
 In about 1820, feeling that his extensive public commitments and jobs were taking a toll on his private life, as he now had a wife and at least twelve children to support, he retired back to Newton, hoping to be a farmer, when he was roughly 37 years old.
 After Timothy's death, the shares of his property were divided as equally as possible between his sons and Lucretia's survivors.
 When William moved back to Newton, now a rich, grown man who was well known throughout the Boston area.